-The offeri ng Common stock offered by us 4,250,000 shares (or 4,887,500 shares if the underwriters exercise their option to purchase additional shares in full).
-Common stock to be outstanding after this offering 16,914,048 shares (or 17,551,548 shares if the underwriters exercise their option to purchase additional shares in full).
-Use of proceeds We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and estimated offering expenses payable by us, will be approximately \$55.4 million, or approximately \$64.3 million if the underwriters exercise their option to purchase additional shares in full, based on an assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and estimated offering expenses payable by us, will be approximately \$61.2 million, or approximately \$71.0 million if the underwriters exercise their option to purchase additional shares in full, based on the initial public offering price of \$14.00 per share.
 We expect that we will use the net proceeds from this offering to support the clinical development and manufacturing scale-up of SEL-212, advance the development of our other SVP product candidates and for working capital and general corporate purposes.
 See "Use of proceeds" beginning on page 69.

 Directed share program At our request, the underwriters have reserved up to 5% of the common stock being offered by this prospectus for sale at the initial public offering price to our directors, officers, employees and other individuals associated with us and members of their families.
 These sales will be made by UBS Financial Services Inc., a selected dealer affiliated with UBS Securities LLC, an underwriter of this offering, through a directed share program.
 We do not know if these persons will choose to purchase all or any portion of these reserved shares, but any purchases they do make will reduce the number of shares available to the general public.
 Any reserved shares not so purchased will be offered by the underwriters to the general public on the same terms as the other shares of common stock.
 Participants in the directed share program who purchase more than \$1,000,000 of shares shall be subject to a 25-day lock-up with respect to any shares sold to them pursuant to that program.
 Any shares sold in the directed share program to our directors or executive officers shall be subject to a 180-day lock-up.
 All of these lock-up agreements will have similar restrictions to the lock-up agreements described herein.
 See "Shares eligible for future sale-Lock-up agreements."

-Risk factors See "Risk factors" beginning on page 15 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.
-NASDAQ Global Market symbol "SELB" existing stockholders, including entities affiliated with certain of our directors and director nominee, have indicated an interest in purchasing an aggregate of \$40.0 million in shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any of these stockholders, or any of these stockholders may determine to purchase more, less or no shares in this offering.
-The underwriters will receive the same underwriting discount on any shares purchased by these stockholders as they will on any other shares sold to the public in this offering.
+See "Risk factors" beginning on page 14 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.